ntahlahx7/AxA/README.md

 Modifiying  as   public | Base, Modules | Bug Fixes, Modules
 </div>

-### Disclaimer
-`WhatsApp` name, its variations and the logo are registered trademarks of Facebook.
-We have nothing to do with the registered trademark
 ```
 WhatsAsena - Asena Userbot is Open Source software open to development.
 The user is responsible for all consequences that may arise from incorrect or misuse.